 The process for conducting a strategic analysis involves the following steps:

-Assess the company’s current strategies.
+Research existing strategies Assess the companys current strategies.
 Focus on internal environment considerations, such as financial problems, improper functioning of operations, reduced employee motivation, etc..
 The look to external consideration, such as economic fluctuations, changes in preferences and interests of customers, prevailing trends in politics.

-- Corporate-level – At the top most level, a corporate strategy is related to making top-level strategic decisions so that the business can have a core competence and maintain its profitability in the coming years.
+- Organization-level - At the topmost level, a corporate strategy is related to making top-level strategic decisions so that the business can have core competence and maintain its profitability in the coming years.

-- Business-level – The middle strategy levels are the point where business-level decisions are taken.
-This type of strategy emphasizes on market positions so as to enable the organization in having a sense of competitive advantage in not only the industry it’s operating in, but also the other industries.
+- Business-level - The middle strategy levels are the point where business-level decisions are taken.
+This type of strategy emphasizes market positions so as to enable the organization in having a sense of competitive advantage in not only the industry its operating in but also the other industries.

 Academic Research on Strategic Era Analysis